|

 | Subject Information |

-File relates to Michael McHale’s receipt of a military service pension in respect of his service with the IRA in the service periods between 1 April 1920 and 11 July 1921 during the War of Independence.
-Applicant also claimed unsuccessfully for service in the periods between 1 April 1917 and 31 March 1920 on his application form.
-Elsewhere on the file he also claimed to have served during the Civil War.
+File relates to Edward Moran's receipt of a military service pension in respect of his service with the IRA and National Forces in the service periods between 1 April 1921 and 30 September 1923 during the War of Independence, Truce period and Civil War.
+Applicant also claimed unsuccessfully for service in the periods between 1 April 1916 and 31 March 1921.

 |